orzocogorzo/tablao/README.md

 }
 ```

-This variables will be accessible from the js, html and stylus files.
+This variables will be accessible from the js, html and stylus files on the compilation task.
 On js their'll be publics throw the `process.env` object.
 From the html files you have to follow the syntax `{{KEY}}` to access the values.
 At last, from stylus files, you can get the values writting the KEY name there where you want to place the value.